Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

 Lake and Groundwater level data comparison
 --------------------------------------------

 We compared the shifted (see above) observed lake levels and groundwater level data for the recovery (only where the groundwater levels are increasing) periods in 1977 and 1978.
 The results at Bore 315 are the most useful and are shown below.
 In the first recovery there is a clear slope change when the shifted Lake Hawea level reaches 332 m msl.
-This slope change is also evident in the second recovery, but is less clear. we suggest that the increases in groundwater levels while the shifted lake levels are below 332 m msl are due to other influences in the groundwater system.
+This slope change is also evident in the second recovery, but is less clear.
+We suggest that the increases in groundwater levels while the shifted lake levels are below 332 m msl are due to other influences in the groundwater system.
 We suggest that the groundwater level response to lake level variations is only evident when the shifted lake levels are above 332 m msl.

 .. figure:: ../historical_investigation/figures/lake_v_hds_historic_only/bore_315_lake_v_hds.png
    :height: 650 px